 \subsection{Accuracy}

-In Table~\ref{tb:Accuracy Analysis}, we present the FHE classication accuracy results of the ResNet18 networks for 3,000 random samples from the ImageNet validation set, along with unencrypted classification results.
-For the ResNet18 model trained using AESPA, we observed comparable accuracy to the backbone model, achieving 66.4\% of top-1 and 87.2\% of top-5 accuracy for the encrypted classification.
-On the contrary, we observed 2.3--2.4\% drops in accuracy for the poly approx case.
-The disparity in accuracy drop can be attributed to the difference in whether the original network operates as-is (using AESPA) or approximation is used.
-Prior FHE-based CNN inference studies~\cite{lee_2022_low,kim_2023_optcnn} have also experienced non-negligible accuracy drops due to the errors in approximation, but the impact appears more pronounced in our evaluation, likely due to the larger size of our network.
+In Table~\ref{tb:Accuracy Analysis}, we present the FHE classification accuracy results for the ResNet18 and ResNet50 networks, based on 3,000 random samples from the ImageNet validation set, along with unencrypted classification results.
+For the ResNet18 model trained using AESPA, we observed accuracy comparable to that of the backbone model, achieving 66.4\% of top-1 and 87.2\% of top-5 accuracy for the encrypted classification.
+In contrast, the use of polynomial approximations results in 2.3--2.4\% drop in accuracy.

+To evaluate the impact of our approach on precision, we tested a single conv2d operation with varying channel counts, up to 1024, combined with StoC, and analyzed the errors from FHE execution.
+The largest errors occurred when 1024 channels were packed per ciphertext, with both NeuJeans and \cite{kim_2023_optcnn} yielding mean absolute errors around 1.4e-6.
+Given that the error from ReLU polynomial approximation \cite{lee_2021_precise} is around 1.5e-4, the conv2d errors are minimal and do not significantly impact accuracy.
+Therefore, the disparity in accuracy drop can be attributed to whether the original network operates as-is (using AESPA) or uses approximation.
+Prior FHE-based CNN inference studies~\cite{lee_2022_low,kim_2023_optcnn} have also experienced non-negligible accuracy drops due to errors in approximation.
+However, the impact appears more pronounced in our evaluation, likely due to the larger size of our network.